 Introduction, Paper and Paperboard- fibre source and fibre separation, Paper and paperboard manufacture-methods and process involved.
-Packaging papers and paperboards, properties of paper and paperboard, Additional funcional properties of paper and paperboard packaging, package types, systems, environmental profile.
+Packaging papers and paperboards, properties of paper and paperboard, Additional functional properties of paper and paperboard, Design for paper and paperboard packaging, package types, systems, environmental profile.